naveen3830/SQL/README/README.md

   - `code_file_3.sql`: Explanation or purpose of the code.
   - `code_file_4.sql`: Explanation or purpose of the code.

-Feel free to add, modify, or reorganize the structure based on your needs.
+Please feel free to add, modify, or reorganize the structure based on what you need.

 ## SQL Topics 📊